crystalrestro25-collab/bhumi-setu-open-infrastructure/README.md

 BHUMI-SETU aims to contribute to the development of transparent, inclusive, and trustworthy digital infrastructure for rural governance and agricultural ecosystems.

 ---
+## Why Open Source

+Land governance systems require transparency, trust, and interoperability across institutions.
+By developing BHUMI-SETU as open digital infrastructure, the project enables governments, development organizations, and technology partners to build interoperable solutions that strengthen rural governance and agricultural ecosystems.
 ## License

 This project is released under the MIT License.